teo-mal/Project_Covid_Data_Exploration/README.md

 # Introduction

 With this project, I aim to explore the global impact of COVID-19 through data analysis.
-By examining COVID-19 death rates, vaccination coverage, and the association between COVID-19 and pre-existing medical conditions, the project provides a comprehensive overview of these figures for various countries and continents.
+By examining COVID-19 death rates, vaccination coverage, and the association between COVID-19 and pre-existing medical conditions, the project provides a comprehensive overview of these figures for various countries and continents (a project idea by [AlexTheAnalyst](https://github.com/AlexTheAnalyst) )

 # Dataset

 Covid-19 data from 1 Jan 2020 to 28 Jul 2024 from [Our World in Data](https://ourworldindata.org/covid-deaths).
+I utilized Excel to structure and prepare my data by creating two distinct tables each tailored to hold useful information.

 # My Tools for the Project

+- **Excell :** The flexible spreadsheet solution that adapts to your needs, whether for business intelligence or personal productivity.
 - **PostgreSQL :** The powerhouse database that combines reliability with cutting-edge features.
 - **VS Code :** Your ultimate code editor for seamless coding and debugging adventures.
 - **SQL :** The language that brings your data to life with precision and power.